AAssemblix

 What is Assemblix?

-How is Assemblix different from Flowise, Langflow, and n8n?
+How is Assemblix different from Voiceflow, ElevenLabs Agents, Vapi, and n8n?

 What is persistent state and how does it work?

-How much does Assemblix cost and what's in the Free tier?
+How much does Assemblix cost and what is in the Free tier?

 Can I self-host Assemblix?